Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 through Memphis and ending up in Nashville, TN or Birmingham, AL. From there, I may have had time for 3 or 4 hours of sleep before trucking on to Georgia for Day 2, then ending up in Raleigh to round out the trip.
 That would end up being over 3,000 miles total - and at 400 miles per tank of gas, that would end up being a $550 fuel expense.

-Now I'm an advocate of observing outside of the Great Plains, because success can be had wherever a good setup materializes.
+Now I'm an advocate of chasing outside of the Great Plains, because success can be had wherever a good setup materializes.
 But I've only got funding to make one solo trip this year, so I have to choose wisely.
 While there will be chaseable tornadoes this weekend, my budget dictates a choice to wait for another setup in better territory.

 The models have seemed to line up in agreement of a big east coast trough forming later next week, after another round of southern US severe weather events.
 So, it's looking like any trip will be at least well into the later half of the month.